digidoor/dotfiles/README.md

 # dotfiles
-The folder structure is such that symlinks can be automatically maded using GNU stow.
+The folder structure is such that symlinks can be automatically made using GNU stow.
 Clone the repo to a folder within the home directory (such as ~/dotfiles/ or ~/.dotfiles/).
 Then, stow the desired configs from the top level of said directory with `stow bash helix vim nvim less`.
 Leave out whatever you haven't installed on that machine or don't feel like using.
 Simply repeat the `stow whatever` command(s) if new files have been added to one of the categories.
 ## Helix
 The directory structure is the same in both, only the location differs.
 #### Windows